datacite/schema-docs/docs/appendices/appendix_1/relatedIdentifierType.rst

 w3id
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Full Name:** Permanent identifier for Web applications.
-Mostly used to publish vocabularies and ontologies.
+**Full Name:** Permanent identifier for Web applications

+**Description:** Mostly used to publish vocabularies and ontologies.
 The letters ‘w3’ stand for “World Wide Web".

 **Example:**